 - spell (v.2)

-- "work in place of (another)," Old English spelian "to take the place of," related to gespelia "substitute," of uncertain origin.
+- "work in place of (another)," 1590s, earlier see spele, from Old English spelian "to take the place of, be substitute for, represent," related to gespelia "substitute," of uncertain origin.
 Perhaps related to spilian "to play" (see spiel).
 Related: Spelled; spelling.
-The noun meaning "indefinite period of time" first recorded 1706.